Accident prevention program.

 (c) An evaluation of any accident investigations conducted since the last meeting to determine if the cause of the unsafe acts or unsafe conditions involved were properly identified and corrected.

-(7) Minutes of each crew leader-crew meeting shall be prepared and a copy shall be maintained at the location where the majority of the employees of each construction site report for work each day.
+(7) You must prepare minutes of each crew leader-crew meeting and you must maintain a copy at the location where the majority of the employees of each construction site report for work each day.

-(8) Minutes of crew leader-crew safety meetings shall be retained by the employer for at least one year and shall be made available for review by personnel of the department, upon request.
+(8) You must retain minutes of crew leader-crew safety meetings by the employer for at least one year and you must make them available for review by personnel of the department, upon request.

-(9) Every employer shall conduct walk-around safety inspections as follows:
+(9) You must conduct walk-around safety inspections as follows:

-(a) At the beginning of each job, and at least weekly thereafter, a walk-around safety inspection shall be conducted jointly by one member of management and one employee, elected by the employees, as their authorized representative.
+(a) At the beginning of each job, and at least weekly thereafter, you must conduct a walk-around safety inspection jointly by one member of management and one employee, elected by the employees, as their authorized representative.

-(b) The employer shall document walk-around safety inspections and such documentation shall be available for inspection by personnel of the department.
+(b) You must document walk-around safety inspections and such documentation must be available for inspection by personnel of the department.

-(c) Records of walk-around inspections shall be maintained by the employer until the completion of the job.
+(c) You must maintain records of walk-around inspections until the completion of the job.

 [Statutory Authority: RCW 49.17.010